srinisprojects77/ML_linear_regression_BikeSharing/README.md

 - **What is the business probem that your project is trying to solve?**
   Idenfying the parameters that impact the business productivity is such a complex and using python ML Linear regression model, the third party can show the model parameters and their co-efficient impact the business productivity
 - **What is the dataset that is being used?**
-   2018, 2019 Sales data combining the weather report during time taken.
-The data of bikeshare counts including registered users and consumed users at different season time
+   2018, 2019 Sales data combining the weather report during time taken used in this project.
+The data of bikeshare counts including registered users and consumed users at different season time is taken for target variable.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->